TON-NFT/ton-wallet-utils/readme.md

 - Get all Jettons balances by address
 - Get Jettons balance by owner and jetton address
 - Get wallet balance by address
-- Get domain by NFT address
+- Get domain name by NFT address
 - Get transactions history by address
 - Refresh Getgems metadata by nft address
 - Get known name of address